 A WEF plenary titled “Tackling Climate, Development and Growth” included Paul Polman, A. Michael Spence, Jakaya M. Kikwete, Christine Lagarde, Ban Ki-moon, and Jim Yong Kim.
 This distinguished panel shared the view that to combat climate change we must engage in sustainable development.
 They also said that to succeed in efforts to reduce climate impacts we must see significant investments from both the public and private sector.

 Barack Obama addressed climate change in his State of the Union speech saying, “And no challenge – no challenge – poses a greater threat to future generations than climate change.”

 This point was borne out in the WEF’s Global Risks Report which indicated that climate change and water issues are among the most serious concerns.

-At the WEF meeting Nobel laureate Michael Spence pointed to the “window of a very small number of years, after which we cannot win the battle.”
-He also said that, “There is a tremendous sense of public sector awareness, commitment, demonstrations on the streets, a sense of momentum that has not been there before.”
+At the WEF meeting, Nobel laureate Michael Spence pointed to the “window of a very small number of years, after which we cannot win the battle.”
+He also said, “There is a tremendous sense of public sector awareness, commitment, demonstrations on the streets, a sense of momentum that has not been there before.”